jonathanjameswatson/kwzz/README.md

 Set the environment variable JWT_SECRET to a secret key before deploying the website in production.

+There are five secrets that should be set relating to PostgreSQL database connections.
+These are:

+- KWZZ_DB_HOST
+- KWZZ_DB_PORT
+- KWZZ_DB_DATABASE
+- KWZZ_DB_USER
+- KWZZ_DB_PASSWORD

 ## Website

 [Visit the website here](https://kwzz.xyz/)